Devansh-awat/greenbotics/README.md

 Potential Improvements

-- Use the Raspberry Pi AI camera to proccesing data on the camera itself.
-This will reduce proccesing load on the Raspberry Pi
+- Use the Raspberry Pi AI camera to process data on the camera itself.
+This will reduce processing load on the Raspberry Pi

 ## Our IMU